roguewatt/via-framework/README.md

 `y(t+1), y(t+2), ..., y(t+H)`

 A horizon identifies an ordered forecast output.
-Its Forecast Period determines the corresponding Valid Time relative to the sample's As-of Time.
+Its Forecast Period determines the corresponding Valid Time relative to the Sample As-of Time.

 Horizon Coverage is independent of: